jack-akers/words-R-us/README.md

 THEN I am presented with a list of saved words from the previous word searches.

 ## Description
-The Words R Us Application is a user-friendly tool designed to help students easily search for word definitions and synonyms.
+The Words Я Us Application is a user-friendly tool designed to help students easily search for word definitions and synonyms.
 With a simple search input, users can quickly find the meaning and related words for any word they enter.
 The application also provides a "Random Word" feature to learn a new random word upon page refresh.
 Additionally, users can view their search history, allowing them to conveniently access previously searched words.
 The project aims to assist students in expanding their vocabulary and improving their written and spoken communication skills.

-Overall, the development of the Words R Us Application allowed us to further refine our web development, API integration, user experience design, and data storage skills.
+Overall, the development of the Words Я Us Application allowed us to further refine our web development, API integration, user experience design, and data storage skills.
 By addressing the need for an efficient and user-friendly tool to support vocabulary expansion and effective communication, we hope to empower students in their language learning endeavors.

 ## Table of Contents